halcy/Mastodon.py/docs/index.rst

         'version': # The instances mastodon version
         'urls': # Additional URLs dict, presently only 'streaming_api' with the
                 # stream websocket address.
+        'stats: # A dictionary containing three stats, user_count (number of local users),
+                # status_count (number of local statuses) and domain_count (number of known
+                # instance domains other than this one).
         'contact_account': # Account dict of the primary contact for the instance.
         'languages': # Array of ISO 639-1 (two-letter) language codes the instance
                      # has chosen to advertise.
+        'registrations': # Boolean indication whether registrations on this instance are open
+                         # (True) or not (False).
     }

 Activity dicts